workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 Please, open an issue [here](https://github.com/workshopbutler/wordpress-plugin)

 == Changelog ==
+= 2.0.2 =
+* Fixes a bug when a ticket price is not showing on some websites
+* Moves all classes under WorkshopButler namespace to prevent name clashes

 = 2.0.1 =
 Fixes a bug which caused a repetitive menu item